Ong-DevOps-Team/Dockerized-guacamole/README.md

 ---

 ## Note:
-This is just for testing purpose
+This is just a sample Guacamole for connecting VMs

 ---